danielwilhelm/STATA-ME-test/README.md

 - Z is a vector of explanatory variables (`expvar`)
 - XL is a vector of additively linear control variables (`expvar`)

-Wilhelm (2017) shows that, under certain conditions, the null hypothesis H0 is equivalent to the null hypothesis of no measurement error in X. Most importantly, Z has to be an excluded variable for the outcome equation of Y. If we have additively linear control variables, we appy the test in Delgado and Manteiga (2001) after replacing Y with (Y - ahat * XL) where ahat is the Robinson (1988)'s estimator.
+Wilhelm (2017) shows that, under certain conditions, the null hypothesis H0 is equivalent to the null hypothesis of no measurement error in X. Most importantly, Z has to be an excluded variable for the outcome equation of Y. If we have additively linear control variables, we apply the test in Delgado and Manteiga (2001) after replacing Y with (Y - ahat * XL) where ahat is the Robinson (1988)'s estimator.

 Syntax: